nmathew98/serve/README.md

   Each GraphQL query, mutation, type or subscription must be in a folder with the same name as the file within it with a default function export.

   Queries must adhere to the `GraphQLQueryHandler` type, mutations `GraphQLMutationHandler`, subscriptions `GraphQLSubscriptionHandler` and types `GraphQLTypeHandler`.

-## Examples

-- See the `examples` folder for a sudoku solver API built using this package

-## Building and testing

-- To build the project run `npx @skulpture/serve build`
-- To run Jest, run `npx @skulpture/serve jest --config`, where `--config` are any (optional) additional options you'd like to pass to Jest
-- To check types, run `npx @skulpture/serve typecheck --config`, where `--config` are any (optional) additional options you'd like to pass to the TypeScript compiler